direvus/php-decimal/README.md

     n = [-]digits × (10 ^ exponent)

-The number 7500 would be therefore represented internally by the values `('75', 2, false)`, respectively, as 7500 = 75 × 10^2.
+The number 7500 would be therefore represented internally by the values `('75', 2, false)`, respectively, as 7500 = 75 × 10^2, whereas the number -0.75 would
+be represented internally as `('75', -2, true)`, for -75 × 10^-2.

 It can be seen that, for every real number which has a finite representation in decimal form, there are infinitely many possible Decimal representations, but only one representation which uses the minimal number of decimal digits, which is called the 'normal' or 'canonical' representation.

+It is possible to represent negative zero using a Decimal instance, but in effect this library treats zero as unsigned, and the canonical representation of zero is positive.

 Decimals can be initialised from other Decimal instances, strings describing numbers, integers and floats (with the caveat that if you initialise from a